 The building procedures in Trinidad as well as in Tobago are basically the same, and together with a team of independent Surveyors, an Architect and Builders I have set up this page which will guide you step by step through the entire process, from the very start to the end.

 I hope you have some time, because this is a very long page with a lot of information.The first step to take, is to secure a parcel of land that suits your needs.
+In case of a subdivision is important to make sure the land in question has Final Approvals from all the relevant Authorities.

 From these originals, 11"x17" Prints are made (Blueprints are no longer required), which are submitted to the Town & Country planning division with the necessary applications.

-The consultation fee is as follows:
+The site viewing and consultation fees are as follows:

 ARCHITECTURAL DRAWINGS ENTAIL: